rabbitmq/rabbitmq-website/versioned_docs/version-3.13/federation.md

 messages from one or more remote clusters called _upstreams_ (to be more precise: exchanges and queues that exist in remote clusters).

-A federated exchange can route messages published upstream to a local queue.
-A federated queue lets a local consumer receive messages from an upstream queue when the remote queue itself does not have any consumers online.
+A federated exchange will "replay" a stream of messages published to its upstream counterpart, and publish them to a local queue or stream.

+A federated queue lets a local consumer receive messages from an upstream queue when the remote queue itself does not have any local consumers online.

 Federation links connect to upstreams largely the same way an application would.
 Therefore they can connect to a specific vhost, use TLS, use multiple